Shade on Comey's new year

 — James Comey (@Comey) December 31, 2017

-It’s a little early to start thinking about the Tweet of the year, but it’s not too early to hazard the thought that Glenn Reynolds’s response below should be in the running.
+It’s a little early to start thinking about the Tweet of the year, but it’s not too early to hazard the guess that Glenn Reynolds’s response below should be in the running.
 I’m filing this one under Laughter is the Best Medicine.

 Well, you were fired in 2017, so that's a start. https://t.co/ZDfpdDmIr0